friendsofstrandseq/mosaicatcher-pipeline/README.md

 ## 📆 Roadmap

-- [x] Zenodo automatic download of external files + indexes
+- [x] Zenodo automatic download of external files + indexes (1.2.1)
 - [ ] Change of reference genome (currently only GRCh38)
 - [ ] Plotting options (enable/disable segmentation back colors)
 - [ ] Full singularity image with preinstalled conda envs
 - [ ] Automatic testing of BAM SM tag compared to sample folder name
 - [ ] On-error/success e-mail
 - [ ] Upstream QC pipeline and FastQ handle
+- [ ] Full singularity image

+## 🛑 Troubleshooting & Current limitations

+- Do not change the structure of your input folder after running the pipeline, first execution will build a config dataframe file (`workflow/config/config.tsv`) that contains the list of cells and the associated paths
+- Do not change the list of chromosomes after a first execution (i.e: first execution using `count` mode on `chr21`, second execution using `segmentation` mode on all chromosomes)

 ## 📕 References